 Folsom Pedestrian Accident Lawyer

-One of the leading causes of car-pedestrian accidents is a failure to yield the right of way, whether or not the victim is inside or outside of a crosswalk.
+One of the leading causes of car-pedestrian accidents is a failure to yield the right of way, whether or not the victim is inside or outside a crosswalk.
 While the person on foot needs to exercise caution, drivers generally bear the ultimate responsibility after an accident.
 Pedestrians should be vigilant and not assume that the driver can see them, especially at night.
 Because of their small size and impulsiveness, children are at particular risk.

 - Drivers who are backing up or making left, right or U-turns.